 In my clinical experience, people who harbor yeast overgrowth tend to have difficulty controlling sugar cravings.
 The candida yeast borrow through the intestinal mucosa and create openings that contribute to leaky gut syndrome.

 This allows your digestive tract to rest and yet still be fed.
 Many times, a sugar craving will come when you are tired or need a nutrient boost.
-The bone broths will give you that and will keep you hydrated.
+The bone broth will give you that nutritional boost and will keep you hydrated.

 This will start a restoration process that will favor the beneficial bacteria.
 As time goes on and you add more and more of these foods to your every day diet, the pathogenic bacteria and yeast will slowly start to die off.

 Have a homemade pickle or any other small amount of a fermented food.
 Generally this would include fermented dairy, but for the GAPS Intro, dairy is not allowed.
 Save that idea for when you are through the Intro stages.

 Drink fermented juices.
 I think fermented juices are high in nutrient value.

 Just the process of making fresh vegetable juice will distract you from the sugar craving.
 Of course, you must plan ahead in order to have the vegetables on hand to juice.

 The less sweet foods you eat the easier it is to stop

 However, the minute I eat something sweet, the cravings come back.
 After two weeks of not eating sweet things I do not feel any cravings at all and I am able to have something sweet without falling off the wagon so to speak.